levolak/cartogis-portfolio/.ipynb_checkpoints/portfolio_cartogis-checkpoint.md

         <iframe src="slider_and_markers.html"></iframe>
     </div>

-    <h4>How's the traffic been changing during these years.
-The traffic values show yearly average amount of vehicles per hour</h4>
+    <h4>Let´s invite an other dataset to the party, and let´s see how's the traffic been changing during these years.
+in an urban environment, traffic is the most significant cause of air pollution and thus degrades air quality the most. (lisää lähde hsy) The traffic values show yearly average amount of vehicles per hour. </h4>
     <img src="trendvalues_2015_2023.png" class="map-image">
     <img src="no2_traffic_linechart.png" class="map-image">